The $47,000 Question: Can You Track Marketing to the Chair?

 Table of contents

-Here's a question most dental practice owners can't answer: of the $3,000–$5,000 you spend on marketing every month, how much of it produced a patient who actually sat in the chair?
+Here's a question most dental practice owners can't answer: of the $3,000–$5,000 you spend on marketing ROI every month, how much of it produced a patient who actually sat in the chair?

 Not a click.
 Not a form fill.
 Not a "new lead" on a dashboard.
 A patient who booked, showed up, and generated revenue.

 Industry data puts the typical dental marketing budget at 3–7% of annual collections.
-For a practice collecting $800,000–$1.2 million, that's $24,000–$84,000 a year — call it roughly $47,000 at the midpoint.
+For a practice collecting $800,000–$1.2 million, that's $24,000–$84,000 a year, roughly $47,000 at the midpoint.
 That's real money.
 And for most practices, at least half of it is being spent without any clear connection to the revenue it produces.
+This isn't because practice owners don't care about ROI.
+It's because the attribution chain, the connection between "patient saw our ad" and "patient sat in our chair," breaks at a very specific point.
+Once you understand where it breaks, you can fix it.

 Where the Attribution Chain Breaks

 The tracking works fine in the digital world.
 Google Ads tells you how many people clicked.
 Your website analytics shows how many visited the scheduling page.
 Facebook reports impressions and engagement.
 Your SEO tool tracks keyword rankings.
+All of that data is clean and accessible.

 The chain breaks the moment the patient picks up the phone.

 Most dental patients still call to book.
-They click the ad, they visit the website — and then they call.
+They click the ad, they visit the website, and then they call.
 The second that call happens, the digital attribution trail goes cold.
 Google knows the click happened.
 Your phone system knows a call came in.
 But nobody connects the two.
 The marketing dashboard shows a click.
 The PMS shows a new patient appointment.
-And there's a gap in between where the actual conversion happened — the phone call — that neither system captures.
+And there's a gap in between where the actual conversion happened, the phone call, that neither system captures.

-This is the core attribution problem in dental marketing, and it's why practices can't answer the $47,000 question.
+This is the core attribution problem in dental marketing.
 The technology exists to track clicks.
 The technology exists to record calls.
 The technology exists to log appointments.
 But in most practices, those are three different systems maintained by three different vendors, and none of them share a patient record.
+According to BrightEdge, 68% of all online experiences start with a search engine.
+If you can't connect that search click to the phone call to the booked appointment, you're optimizing with incomplete data.

-What "Tracking to the Chair" Actually Requires
+See How DentalBase Works →What Does "Tracking to the Chair" Actually Require?

 Link 3: Appointment booking.
-The call needs to result in a booked appointment that's logged in the PMS with the source attached.
+The call needs to result in a booked appointment logged in the PMS with the source attached.
 If the source data doesn't write to the PMS, the appointment exists but has no marketing lineage.

 Link 4: Revenue collection.
 The appointment needs to result in completed treatment and collected payment.
 A campaign that generates 20 consultations but only 3 treatment acceptances has a very different ROI than one that generates 10 consultations with 8 acceptances.